Household electricity credit

 The Commissioner will consider exceptional circumstances applications on a case-by-case basis.

-Note: If Brett’s new residence is supplied by Synergy or Horizon Power, he should contact his new provider to ask about applying the credit.
+Note: If Shah’s new residence is supplied by Synergy or Horizon Power, he should contact his new provider to ask about applying the credit.
 RevenueWA cannot consider applications from Synergy or Horizon Power customers.